 Importing services and pricing

-Importing current client proposals — including the new Full Proposals import mode
+Importing current client proposals — including the Full Proposals import mode

 Importing Your Services and Pricing